Ercole, Marquis of Baux: Early life

-The only son of Honoré II of Monaco and Ippolita Trivulzio, he was the heir apparent to principality of Monaco which was raised to the status of principality in 1604.
-Named after his grandfather Hercule, Lord of Monaco, Grimaldi was styled as the Marquis of Baux, after 1642, the title being one of the subsidiary titles which had been given to his father by Louis XIII of France.
+The only son of Honoré II of Monaco and Ippolita Trivulzio, Grimaldi was the heir apparent to the principality of Monaco which was raised to the status of principality in 1604.
+Named after his grandfather Hercule, Lord of Monaco, Grimaldi was styled as the Marquis of Baux after 1642, the title being one of the subsidiary titles which had been given to his father by Louis XIII.
 In fact, Baux was created Marquis by Louis XIII himself.
-Baux was a skilled military-man and led the attack on the Serravalle Tower, taking the sentries prisoner.
+Baux was a skilled military man and led the attack on the Serravalle Tower, taking the sentries prisoner.

 Death

 Baux and his wife and their children went to visit the convent of Carnoles in Mentone.
 After the visit was over Baux relaxed in the gardens by shooting targets with some guards.
 Anxious to see how a weapon worked, Baux insisted that a guard show it to him.
 Improperly handling the gun, the guard accidentally shot it towards Baux and the other guards, two of whom were also injured.
-Baux received a gunshot wound to the spine and, however good medical care he received, he died the next day on 1 August 1651, at the age of 27.
-It is said that despite his wound, he insisted over and over again, as he lay on his deathbed, that the guard who shot him should not be punished as it had been an accident.
+Baux received a gunshot wound to the spine and, however good the medical care he received, he died the next day on 1 August 1651, at the age of 27.
+It is said that, despite his wound, he insisted over and over again, as he lay on his deathbed, that the guard who shot him should not be punished as it had been an accident.
 Nonetheless, the man was imprisoned for a time and even tried to kill himself.
 After his release he never returned to Monaco.
-Afterwards, there were reports that a local monk had predicted Baux's death and that Baux himself had seen a ghost who had told him to enjoy life for he would not be able to in a short time.
+There were subsequent reports that a local monk had predicted Baux's death and that Baux himself had seen a ghost who had told him to enjoy life for he would not be able to in a short time.

 Marriage

 Grimaldi was married on 4 July 1641 to Maria Aurelia Spinola, a daughter of Luca Spinola, Prince of Molfetta and his cousin Pellina Spinola.
 Spinola was a member of the House of Spinola, a powerful and wealthy family from the Republic of Genoa.
-The marriage produced four children all of whom had have further progeny.
+The marriage produced seven children in just 10 years, many had further progeny.
 Through his son Louis he is a direct ancestor of the reigning Albert II of Monaco and through his youngest daughter he is an ancestor of the pretending Carlos, Duke of Parma, Crown Princess Margareta of Romania, Archduke Karl of Austria, Franz, Duke of Bavaria, former king Simeon II of Bulgaria and reigning Henri, Grand Duke of Luxembourg.